Mirah Shi

 and Aaron Roth.

-My research is supported by AWS AI.
+My research has also been supported by AWS AI.

 Before coming to Penn, I received my bachelors in math from Barnard College.
+I pronounce my name my-ra shee.

 -